TREASURIES-U.S. Treasury sell-off resumes as Fed officials stay the course

 "It is conceivable the Fed could take the playbook out of BoE, the playbook in that in light of market conditions we're either going to slow or temporarily pause on balance sheet reduction," he said.

-The breakeven rate on five-year U.S. Treasury Inflation-Protected Securities (TIPS) US5YTIP=RR was last at 2.383%.

-The 10-year TIPS breakeven rate US10YTIP=RR continued to decline and was last at 2.293%, indicating the market sees inflation averaging just under 2.3% a year for the next decade.
+The 10-year TIPS breakeven rate US10YTIP=RR continued to decline and was last at 2.223%, indicating the market sees inflation averaging just over 2.2% a year for the next decade.
+The rate has fallen from about 2.64% five weeks ago.

 Price